iafonov/cosmonaut/README.md

 1. Clone project
 2. Cross your fingers
-3. Run `make` it should build application with its dependencies
+3. Run `make` to build application with its dependencies
 4. Run `make test` to run test suite
 5. Run `make install` to install both static and dynamic libraries and headers